Amina of Zazzau: Expansion and dominance

 After the death of her brother Karama in 1576, some traditions hold Amina ascended to the position of queen.
 Zazzau was one of the original seven Hausa States (Hausa Bakwai), the others being Daura, Kano, Gobir, Katsina, Rano, and Garun Gabas.
 Before Amina assumed the throne, Zazzau was one of the largest of these states.
 It was also the primary source of slaves that would be sold at the slave markets of Kano and Katsina by Arab merchants.

 Only three months after being crowned queen, Amina waged a 34-year campaign against her neighbors, to expand Zazzau territory.
 Expansion north was blocked by Kano and Katsina, and east by the Jos Plateau; therefore she campaigned to the southeast and southwest.
 Her army, consisting of 20,000 foot soldiers and 1,000 cavalry troops, was well trained and fearsome.
 In fact, one of her first announcements to her people was a call for them to "resharpen their weapons."
 She conquered large tracts of land as far as Kwararafa and Nupe, including Bauchi and Yauri.
 Sokoto caliph Muhammad Bello claimed she reached what presumably was the confluence of the Niger and Benue rivers, and extracted tribute from Katsina and Kano, however contemporary historians dispute the latter claim.
 The Chronicle of Abuja says she received 40 eunuchs and 10,000 kola nuts from Nupe's ruler, introducing these to Hausaland.

 Legends cited by Sidney John Hogben say that she took a new lover in every town she went through, each of whom was said to meet the same unfortunate fate in the morning: "her brief bridegroom was beheaded so that none should live to tell the tale."
 Under Amina, Zazzau controlled more territory than ever before.
 To mark and protect her new lands, Amina had her cities surrounded by earthen walls.
 These walls became commonplace across the nation until the British conquest of Zazzau in 1904, and many of them survive today, known as ganuwar Amina (Amina's walls).

 Death

 The exact circumstances of Amina's death are not known.
 The nineteenth-century Muslim scholar Dan Tafa says that "She died in a place called Attaagar.
 It was for this reason that the kingdom of Zazzau was the most extensive among the kingdoms of Hausa, since Bauchi included many regions."
 Drawing on Tafa's account, Sidney John Hogben reports that "Amina died in Atagara, near present day Idah, for at that time Amina had pushed the frontiers of Zazzau south of the Niger-Benue confluence.
-But there are many contradictions surrounding her death; many authors in their books cited that she died in Vom Jos while other historian said she died in Atagara, the present day Idah."
+But there are many contradictions surrounding her death; many authors in their books cited that she died in Vom Jos while other historians said she died in Atagara, the present day Idah."
 The Oxford Dictionary of African Biography says that according to tradition she dominated Hausaland for 34 years and died at Attaagar (likely Idah) in battle, with her body not being recovered.

+According to one account, Amina was succeeded by her sister Zaria.